Bob Richter

-Bob Richter (born July 9, 1970) is an American interior designer, author and TV personality.
-Richter is known for his starring role in the PBS series Market Warriors.
-He is also the author of A Very Vintage Christmas, and Vintage Living, and A Very Vintage Holiday.
+Bob Richter (born July 9, 1970) is America's Vintage Lifestyle Expert, as well as an author, TV personality, and interior designer.
+Bob is known for his starring role in the PBS series Market Warriors.
+He is also the author of A Very Vintage Christmas, Vintage Living, and A Very Vintage Holiday.
 Bob is regularly featured on outlets like Good Morning America, TODAY, CBS News, Hallmark Channel, The New York Times, Parade Magazine, The Huffington Post, and Entertainment Weekly.

-Bob embraces "stuff" while at the same time emphasizing comfort and smart design.
-As the host of Minute MakeOver, Bob transforms rooms with quick fixes that make a significant and functional impact.
-Known as America’s Vintage Lifestyle Expert, Richter is also a contributor to Guideposts where he shares his spiritual take on holiday decorating and living the vintage way.

-Profiled several times on HGTV’s Design Happens, Bob encourages homeowners to take risks, experiment with color, and "go with their gut" when it comes to what they love.
-Whenever possible, Bob uses antiques and reclaimed items in all of his design projects.
-Bob’s tongue-in-cheek mantra, “More is more” speaks to his love of art and antiques and is a nod to his design hero Tony Duquette.

-A regular contributor to the Home, Style, Arts and Travel Sections of The Huffington Post, Bob creates editorial and video content about antiques, art, flea markets, books and world travel.
-Popular shopping site One Kings Lane also features Bob as a TasteMaker.

 Biography

-Born and raised in Allentown, Pennsylvania, Bob grew up in the family interior design business.
-It ensured he always had summer employment, and set the stage for Bob's appreciation of textile and color.
+Born and raised in Allentown, Pennsylvania, Bob grew up in the family interior design business, which ensured he always had summer employment and set the stage for his appreciation of textile and color.
 Heading up the family business, Bob's Grandmother trained his eye and helped to form his aesthetic at a very early age.
 Until her death at age 97, Bob's grandmother continued to be a touchstone for him, and he still considers her one of his greatest sources of inspiration.

 Bob studied at NYU, where he earned his BA in Communication, and then his MA in Education.
-While studying at NYU, Bob also worked for an antiques dealer, acquiring knowledge in the area of art and antiques in addition to his formal education.
+During his studies, he also worked for an antiques dealer, acquiring knowledge in the area of art and antiques in addition to his formal education.

 Bob then began a career in public relations, eventually launching his own firm, Richter Media.
-In addition to running it, Bob continued to keep his passion for design at the forefront of his life, frequenting auctions, flea markets and thrift shops.
-Organically over time, Bob began to apply his expertise to interior design jobs with the launch of Richter Design.
+Simultaneously, he continued to keep his passion for design at the forefront of his life, frequenting auctions, flea markets and thrift shops.
+Over time, he began to apply his expertise to interior design jobs with the launch of Richter Design.

-Bob's recent design projects have ranged from a Texas ranch to a Mid-Century Pennsylvania country home, to a NYC brownstone.